Guide to Ear Problems in Babies and Kids

 Crying + Irritability

 Once you become familiar with your child’s sleep patterns, chances are you also recognize when he or she is crying more than usual.
-If your child suddenly displays symptoms of irritability or excessive crying, he could be attempting to let you know he is pain.
+If your child suddenly displays symptoms of irritability or excessive crying, he could be attempting to let you know he is in pain.

 A fever should never be overlooked in an infant or child.
 In addition to ear infections, a fever can be caused by a number of serious illnesses.
 If your child has a fever for a prolonged period, or if he or she is under the age of three months, a fever warrants a trip to the pediatrician as soon as possible.